PascalKieslich/mousetrap/README.md

 Installation
 ------------

--   Once `mousetrap` is available on CRAN, the current stable version can be installed via `install.packages("mousetrap")`.
+-   The current stable version is available on CRAN and can be installed via `install.packages("mousetrap")`.
 -   To install the latest development version from GitHub, you need the `devtools` package .
 The development version can be installed via `devtools::install_github("pascalkieslich/mousetrap@master")`.

 Acknowledgments